Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-ad-groups.md

 ## Q & A

-**Q: Can I use groups to restrict access to projects or features in TFS?**
+**Q: Can I use groups to restrict access to projects or features in Azure DevOps Server?**

 **A:** Yes, you can.
 You can create specific groups for [granting or restricting access to select features, functions, and projects](/azure/devops/security/restrict-access), for [managing access levels](/azure/devops/security/change-access-levels), and other purposes.